dmlc/dgl/docs/source/guide/minibatch-custom-sampler.rst

 Neighborhood sampling with pencil and paper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's first defind a DGL graph according to the above image.
+Let's first define a DGL graph according to the above image.

 .. code:: python